antononcube/Raku-LLM-Functions/README.md

 &func3(dish => 'salad', cuisine => 'Russion', max-tokens => 300);
 ```
 ```
-# **Ingredients**
+# **Ingredients:**
 #
 # * 1 head of cabbage, shredded
+# * 1 carrot, shredded
+# * 1/2 cup of green peas, cooked
+# * 1/2 cup of chopped walnuts
 # * 1/2 cup of mayonnaise
-# * 1/2 cup of sour cream
+# * 1/4 cup of sour cream
-# * 1/4 cup of finely chopped onion
-# * 1/4 cup of finely chopped dill
-# * 1/4 cup of finely chopped parsley
 # * Salt and pepper to taste
 #
-# **Instructions**
+# **Instructions:**
 #
-# 1. In a large bowl, combine the cabbage, mayonnaise, sour cream, onion, dill, parsley, salt, and pepper.
+# 1. In a large bowl, combine the cabbage, carrots, and green peas.
+# 2. In a small bowl, whisk together the mayonnaise, sour cream, salt, and pepper.
-# 2. Stir until well combined.
+# 3. Pour the dressing over the salad and toss to coat.
-# 3. Serve immediately or chill for later.
+# 4. Serve immediately or chill for later.
 #
-# **Tips**
+# **Tips:**
 #
-# * For a more flavorful salad, add some chopped carrots, celery, or radishes.
+# * For a more flavorful salad, add some chopped fresh herbs, such as dill or parsley.
-# * You can also add some chopped nuts or seeds for a crunchy texture.
+# * You can also add some chopped red onion or celery to the salad.
-# * If you don't have any fresh herbs on hand, you can use dried herbs instead.
-Just use half the amount of dried herbs as you would fresh herbs.
+# * If you don't have any walnuts on hand, you can use any other type of nut, such as almonds or pecans.
-# * This salad is best served cold, so make sure to chill it for at least a few hours before serving.
+# * For a vegan version of this salad, use vegan mayonnaise and sour cream.
 ```

 --------